Thank you for reading our post, please rate this article at the end.

 IFP (Turnamic)

-The Integrated Fixation Plate was introduced by Rossignol and Fischer back in 2016.
-It has a binding plate that allows less adjustment of the binding position.
-It also makes use of step-in shackling of the boot.
-The lock opens or closes by any turning of the lever to the side.
+Rossignol and Fischer introduced the Integrated Fixation Plate in 2016.
+Its binding plate allows for less adjustment of the binding position.
+The boot is shackled using step-in shackling.
+The lock opens or closes by turning the lever to the side.
 This kind of Binding is also used with the NNN/Prolink boots.
-However, it should be noted that the IFP plate cannot match and accept the NIS 1.0 bindings.
-This is because of its current shackle mechanism.
+However, it should be noted that the IFP plate cannot match and accept the NIS 1.0 bindings because of its current shackle mechanism.

-We never rise to the level of our expectations, but fall to the level of our training.
-For skiers who want to take their gaming skills a notch higher, you are required to rely on your locomotion to move across the snow-covered terrain.
+We never rise to our expectations but fall to the level of our training.
+For skiers who want to take their gaming skills a notch higher, you must rely on your locomotion to move across the snow-covered terrain.

 Competition